By Paul Alan Levy, Public Citizen Litigation Group

 None of these factors is alone decisive, but if the weight of the factors favors fair use, a fan should be within her rights to post the video.
 Take, for example, the video clip posted by Joshua Vega last week.
 The posting was entirely non-commercial, and was made for the transformative purpose of showing misconduct by league personnel, and implicitly by the league if it doesn’t do enough in response.
 Second, it is doubtful that there is a market for this clip, or, indeed, that MLS would be selling excerpts from telecasts that show misconduct by its players (or, by the apparent view of some fans, by the ball boy); hence posting the clip could not have interfered with the market for copies of the telecast.
 Third, Vega posted only a 20-second clip from a two hour telecast, and he included just enough to let viewers form their own judgments about what happened.
 And the telecast is simply a factual depiction of what transpired during the match; Vega made no effort to take advantage of any creative efforts by the film crew.
 All or virtually all of the fair use factors favor Vega.

 Moreover, the law requires the copyright holder to take fair use into account before making the demand for removal under the DMCA; and assertion of copyright to suppress criticism is improper.
 The MLS response to an inquiry from Soccer America about the Vega video confirms that it behaved improperly.
 The comments from the president of the league make clear that it initially demanded removal of the video because it did not like the way in which the video portrayed the league, that it made its decision without any consideration of Vega’s fair use rights, and, indeed, that it intends to continue to make decisions about takedowns without regard to fair use.
 These facts do not augur well for future controversies over video takedowns.
-If fans believe that MLS has forced the takedown of their videos by making bogus copyright claims in the future, they are welcome to contact us at Public Citizen.

 Three online resources provide detailed more about fair use in the Internet context: